GoldenGnu/jeveassets/readme.txt

 ________________________________________________________________________________
 _KNOWN_ISSUES___________________________________________________________________

--When updating to from BETA 11 or earlier, saved filters column will be reset
+-Updating to from Release Candidate 7a or earlier will remove all your settings

 ________________________________________________________________________________
 _CHANGE_LOG_____________________________________________________________________

+Release Candidate 8
+-Now uses the user's home directory to store data and settings -Now support proxy servers

 Release Candidate 7a
 -Fixed price data bug, introduced in RC7

 Release Candidate 7
 -Ship Loadouts: Fixed bug that showed charges instead of modules